emnify/emnify-sdk-java/README.md

 The EMnify System Documentation can be found [here](https://cdn.emnify.net/api/doc/index.html).

 The OpenAPI Documentation can be found [here](https://cdn.emnify.net/api/doc/swagger.html).

+The Java library documentation can be found [here](https://emnify.github.io/emnify-sdk-java/).

 ## Requirements